james-stoup/org-mode-better-defaults/README.md

 ![org mode with better defaults](images/image-40-better-defaults.png)

-<a id="org2719971"></a>
+<a id="org09db159"></a>

 # What Is This And Why Do I Need It?

-<a id="org6fdd33d"></a>
+<a id="org9d7938e"></a>

 ## Learning Org Mode is Hard

 A lot of Emacs related documentation assumes you already know quite a bit about the system and the documentation that is geared for new users is often so densely packed with information that it can be difficult to orient yourself.
 In short, it can be overwhelming.
 This is especially true for new users who don't care about "THE POWER OF EMACS(™)" but instead just want to try out Org Mode.

-The good news is that Org Mode "just works" right out of the box.
-The bad news is that the defaults are not great and without a lot of customization, it isn't clear **at all** that any of this stuff is actually useful.
-I discovered this first hand when I helped a new user get started in Org Mode.
-My `.emacs` file is over a thousand lines long with the Org Mode section easily spanning several hundreds lines.
-So when this new user saw my version of Org Mode and compared it to their version of Org Mode, they were rather disappointed.
-Where was the magic?
-Why did mine look fancy and theirs look so plain?
-And what did they have to do to get from where they were to where I was.
-I could have told them to just play with it for a year or two and then they would eventually get an idea of what they needed, but I knew if I did that they would just find another solution.
-What to do?
+The good news is that Org Mode works well right from the start.
+The bad news is that its default settings aren't particularly user-friendly, and without significant customization, its usefulness may not be immediately apparent.
+I experienced this firsthand while assisting a new user with Org Mode.
+My Emacs configuration file is over a thousand lines long, with several hundred lines dedicated solely to Org Mode.
+When this new user compared their basic Org Mode setup to mine, they were disappointed by the lack of features and customization.
+They wondered why their setup was so plain compared to mine and how they could achieve similar results.

-I sent them the link I put above so they could check out my tutorial on designing your Org Mode configuration from scratch, but they didn't want that.
+I sent them the link to my other Org Mode tutorial on designing your Org Mode configuration from scratch, but they didn't want that.
 In fact, they had no idea what they wanted.
 The only thing they were sure of was that they wanted it to be functional now.
 Not in a year, not after they had learned lisp, right now.

-So what I did was massively pare down my own Emacs configuration until it was a lean setup geared entirely towards Org Mode.
-No code completion, language servers, linters, git integration, or anything else that wasn't directly related to Org Mode.
-Then I further cleaned it up to make it as easy to use as possible.
-Finally, I helped them install this new config and gave them some minimal instructions on how to use it.
-Guess what?
-They loved it.
-And based on their response I realized that there were probably a lot of people who would appreciate a little help getting started with Org Mode.
-So if that is you, I think this repo might help you.
+After some thought I decided that rather than suggesting they spend a year experimenting to understand what they needed, which would likely lead them to seek other solutions, I decided to simplify the process.
+I stripped down my Emacs configuration to focus solely on Org Mode—removing all unrelated features like code completion, language servers, linters, and git integration.
+I then streamlined this setup to be as user-friendly as possible.

+After helping the new user install this pared-down configuration and providing minimal instructions, they were thrilled with the results.
+This experience made me realize that many others could benefit from straightforward guidance in getting started with Org Mode.
+If you're in the same boat, this repository might be just what you need.

-<a id="orgd84c007"></a>
+<a id="org4304a37"></a>

 ## About This Repo

-This repo is designed to help brand new Emacs users become productive in Org Mode.
-To that end this repo consist of two core elements.
-The first is the tutorial contained within in this README that will walk you through how to use Org Mode using a real world scenario.
-The second, is the `.emacs` file you need to enable all of the features mentioned in the tutorial.
+This repo aims to help new Emacs users become productive with Org Mode.
+It includes two main components: a tutorial in this README that guides you through using Org Mode with a real-world example, and a `.emacs` file that enables all the features discussed in the tutorial.

-As a side note, this is not an Emacs tutorial, nor is it meant as an all encompassing tutorial on the vastness of Org Mode.
-There are many features that I simply can't cover without turning this into a small textbook.
-However, I will explain all the basic key commands you will need to get started.
-This is not a substitute for reading the [Official Org Mode Manual](https://orgmode.org/manual/) and I would highly encourage you to use that as a reference for future questions.
+Please note, this is not a comprehensive Emacs or Org Mode tutorial.
+It focuses on the basics to get you started and does not cover every feature of Org Mode.
+There are too many features and I simply can't cover them without turning this into a small textbook.
+For a more in-depth understanding, I recommend referring to the [Official Org Mode Manual](https://orgmode.org/manual/).

-<a id="orge900ecf"></a>
+<a id="org7c47c76"></a>

 ## Summary of Features